 The Albaicin and Alhambra are particularly prone to petty crimes like pickpocketing.
 Other important tips include:

 Granada experiences all four seasons, so pack warm clothes that you can wear or remove depending on shifting weather.
-Pack layers like sweaters and jackets for chilly nights during spring and fall.
-Summers call for lightweight cotton, hats and ample sunscreen.
+For your first time visit in Granada, pack layers like sweaters and jackets for chilly nights during spring and fall.
+Summers call for lightweight cotton, hats, and ample sunscreen.

 No matter when you visit, carry comfortable walking shoes to explore: